About

 Beit Emunah

-Jewish Law (Halacha) forbids 39 specific actions on Shabbat.
-See my https://learnemunah.com/holidays/shabbat2.html for more on these laws.
-In this modern internet age opinions vary about the 39 prohibitions and the applicable laws.
+Rabbinic Jewish Law (Halacha) forbids 39 specific actions on Shabbat-See my Shabbat Guide for more on these laws.
+In this modern internet age, opinions vary about what these 39 prohibitions and their regulations entail regarding modern technologies unknown to the ancient sages.

-Among these prohibitions is the proper observance of number 36 and 37, Extinguishing a fire and Kindling a fire.
-Two others are also at question, 32 and 33, Writing two letters and Erasing two letters.
+Among the 39 prohibitions is the proper observance of numbers 36 and 37, which speak of extinguishing and kindling a fire on Shabbat.
+Two others are also at questions 32 and 33, writing and erasing two letters.

-Among the questions these four prohibitions raise today is the use of the internet on Shabbat and the yamin tovim (holy days).
-Does turning on or off a computer amount to extinguishing or kindling a fire, an electric "spark"?
-Most current Orthodox opinion is that it either does or that it creates the appearance of a violation.
-Therefore such things should not be done according to most Traditionalist opinions.
+Among the issues these four prohibitions raise today is the use of the internet on Shabbat and the yamin tovim or holy days.
+Does turning a computer on or off amount to extinguishing or kindling a fire, an electric "spark"?
+Most current Orthodox opinion is that it either does or doesn't create the appearance of a violation.
+Therefore, most Orthodox rabbis forbid computers, let alone streaming services, on these days.

-There is also debate about online keyboard typing since the letters and words created with a computer keyboard do not constitute the creation of physical letters and words.
-Again, standard Orthodox opnion is that such should not be done, whether viewed as an actual violation or as a compromise on the protective "hedge" around Shabbat observances.
-To my knowledge there is no established halacha specifically addressing these two issues.
+There is also debate about online keyboard or touch typing since the letters and words created with a computer do not constitute the creation of physical letters and words (i.e., violations of laws 32 and 33).
+Again, standard Orthodox opinion is that such should not be done, whether viewed as an actual violation or as a compromise on the protective "hedge" around the Shabbat restrictions.
+There is no established halacha specifically addressing these two issues.
 There is only minhag (local or group opinions).

-Based on these concerns Jews typically avoid using the internet on Holy Days.
+Based on these concerns, observant Jews typically avoid using the internet in any fashion on the Holy Days.

-While agreeing with this protective principle, we at Beit Emunah note that many people around the world have no access to a shul or other established Jewish community to properly observe these divine appointments.
-In non-Orthodox communities driving to services is generally permitted as they conclude that attending services is more important than not driving.
-Orthodoxy generally rejects this compromise and so many religious Jews have no way to get to even local shuls for services.
-Rabbi Shlomo Nachman is a Sephardic Jew.
-Sephardic minhag (tradition) is usually to go with the more lenient rulings for the good and encouragement of the community.
+While respectful of these protective principles, we at Beit Emunah also consider that many people around the world have no access to a shul or other established Jewish community to properly observe these religiously required "divine appointments" for various reasons.
+In non-Orthodox communities, driving to services is generally permitted as they conclude that attending services is more important than not driving.
+Orthodoxy generally rejects this compromise, and so many religious Jews have no way to get to local shuls for services.

 This is a serious problem for many people.
-Because of this minhag based prohibition many elderly Jews sit alone at home or in nursing homes on the holy days rather than joining their fellows at shul as they would prefer.
-Likewise many Jews for whom a proper shul is miles away likewise have no place to attend services nor to establish meaningful relationships with other Jews.
+Because of this minhag-based prohibition, many elderly Jews sit alone at home or in nursing homes on holy days rather than join their fellows at shul as they would prefer.
+Many Jews for whom a proper shul is miles away likewise have no place to attend services nor to establish meaningful relationships with other Jews.
+Often, Gentiles who wish to worship the God of Israel properly are barred from attending Jewish services (in violation of the Torah).
 We offer a solution.
-Our practice, in the absence of established halacha either way, permits people to gather in worship of HaShem with a community that provides mutual support via the internet.
+We welcome sincere people to gather in worship of HaShem with a community that provides mutual support via the Internet.

 How It Works:

-This method is in complete halachic compliance as utilized with such well established items as Shabbat elevators, Shabbat "stoves" (blech), Shabbat lighting and heating, and so on.
+This method is in complete halachic compliance as utilized with such well-established determinations as using Shabbat elevators (the lift stops on each floor), Shabbat "stoves" (blech), Shabbat lighting and heating, and so on.
+There is no rational or halachic justification for accepting these electronic devices and rejecting the above.
+Such would be hypocrisy.

-We recommend participating fully as if you were physically present in a regular shul.
-These are not shows, they are services.
-Your cameras and mics may be on or off as you prefer.
-In our Zoom Shul you will be able to take part with live readings etc.if you wish.
-Speak to Rabbi Shlomo before Shabbat for more information.
+We recommend participating fully in our services as if you were physically present in a regular shul.
+Dress as you dress, rise and sit as you would, and so on.
+These are not shows; they are religious services like any other shul.
+Your cameras and mics may be on or off as you desire (we prefer your cameras to be on, and mics muted when you are not speaking).
+In our Zoom Shul, you can participate in live readings, etc., as you wish.

-WHOEVER you are, regardless of your Jewish movement, regardless of your Jewish status, if you are Noahide, or merely curios and respectful, YOU are welcome at the LearnEmunah.com Shul.
-We are merely a gathering of like minded people who love HaShem and one another.
+WHOEVER you are, regardless of your religious path, YOU are welcome at Beit Emunah.
+We are a gathering of sincere people who love HaShem and one another.
+We welcome you and your sincere questions.
 We hope you will join us.

 service